jcuga/golongpoll/js-client/README.md

 This is fairly basic, old-style javascript.
 If you want to write your own js client, see [HttpLongPollAPI.md](/HttpLongPollAPI.md).

 ## How to Use
 See the function [golongpoll.newClient](/js-client/client.js) on how to use.
 The options passed to this function mirror those used by the [golang client.ClientOptions](https://pkg.go.dev/github.com/jcuga/golongpoll/client#ClientOptions).
 The function `newClient` returns the client on success, or `null` on failure due to bad config arguments.
 Once created via `newClient` the client will begin polling or the subscribed events on the `category` argument.
+Unlike the golang client, there is no need to call start to begin polling for events.

 The main difference between this javascript client and the golang client are the following two options passed to `newClient`: